andresMen1274/Attack-Simulation---Opnsense/README.md

 These configuartions will act like an EDR for our endpoint systems.
 I made this decision because IDS have become less reliable beacuse of encrypted traffic, but are still useful.
 Therefore, I will not only use EDR for endpoint defense, but also conifgure suricata rules for network defense.

 Now I will simulate a brute force attack using Windows Remote Desktop Protocol and collecting logs of the attack.
+First I will collect the login credientals of a user and then peform a privlage escilation.

 To do this first opent the kali linux virtual machine.
 Open the terminal to enter the command sudo apt-get update && sudo apt-get upgrade -y.
 After it has finished downloading create a directory with the command mkdir <Directory_Name>.
 We will download crowbar onto the Kali Linux machine to do this enter the command sudo apt-get install -y crowbar.
 Cd into the /usr/share/wordlists/ directory to find the Rockyou.txt file and unzip it with gunzip.